The ins and outs of taxes on investments

-(For details on long-term capital gains rates, see the Chart “What’s the maximum 2019 long-term capital gains tax rate?” and “What’s the maximum 2020 long-term capital gains tax rate?”.)
+(For details on long-term capital gains rates, see the Charts “What’s the maximum 2019 long-term capital gains tax rate?” and “What’s the maximum 2020 long-term capital gains tax rate?”.)

 Holding on to an investment until you’ve owned it more than a year may help substantially cut tax on any gain — even if higher long-term gains rates apply.
 Also, remember that appreciation on investments isn’t taxed until the investments are sold, deferring tax and perhaps allowing you to time the sale to your tax advantage — such as in a year when you have capital losses to absorb the capital gain.
 (See the Case Study "Use capital losses to absorb unrecognized gains.)
 To determine capital gains tax liability, realized capital gains are netted against any realized capital losses.

 If you’ve already cashed in some big gains during the year and want to reduce your tax liability, before year end look for unrealized losses in your portfolio and consider selling them to offset your gains.